 Fig. 5.21 shows the disruption length with the beam intensities up to 30 Tp for a 24 GeV proton beam.
-The disruption length is estimated by measuring the extent of energy level of Hg jet larger than the energy experimentally determined by threshold intensity of beam as follow:
+The estimation of disruption length is performed by calculating the extent of energy level of Hg jet larger than the energy experimentally determined by threshold intensity of beam as follow:

-2604

-$$L^{disruption} \ over \ E \ge E^{peak}{threshold}, \quad L^{disruption}{E^{peak}{threshold}} = 0,$$

-(5.10)

-where $L^{disruption}$ , $E^{peak}{threshold}$ represent the length of disruption and peak energy of thresholding intensity of beam experimentally determined for jet disruption.
+$$L_E^{disruption}(z) = z_2 - z_1, \ E(z) \ge E{threshold}^{peak}(z), \quad L{E{threshold}}^{disruption}(z) = 0, \quad (5.14)$$ where $L^{disruption}$, $E^{peak}{threshold}$ represent the length of disruption and peak energy of thresholding intensity of beam experimentally determined for jet disruption.

-According to Fig. 5.13, the peak energy deposition to Hg with 24 GeV beam energy at 30 Tp in 10 T is $\sim 130$ J/g, where the disruption length corresponds to $\sim 22$ cm $\pm 5$ cm for 10 T to $\sim 17$ cm $\pm 5$ cm for 15 T respectively.
-The results show that the magnetic field suppresses the disruption length.
+According to Fig. 5.13, the peak and total energy deposition to Hg with 24 GeV beam energy at 30 Tp in 10 T is $\sim 125 \text{ J/g}$ and 8200 J, where the disruption length corresponds to \sim 22 cm \pm 5 cm for 10 T to \sim 17 cm \pm 5 cm for 15 T respectively.
+The results again show that the magnetic field suppresses the disruption length.
 The disruption length appears to be approaching an asymptotic level.
 If there is no magnetic field, the disruptions are always generated by proton beam regardless of the beam intensities, though very weak disruptions on the Hg jet surface are observed with low beam intensities.
-The threshold of the disruption for beam intensity is $\sim 2$ Tp at 5 T but the higher magnetic field increases it.
+The threshold of the disruption for beam intensity is ~ 1 Tp at 5 T but the higher magnetic field increases it.
 The estimation of disruption length in 10 T based on the calculation of energy deposition using the beam spot size from optics is well agreed with the experimental measurement, but the estimation in 0 T based on the beam spot size from optics underestimates the experimental results.
 Possibly, the difference in MARS model may cause the difference of energy deposition calculation and the beam spot size is more likely to be larger at 0 T. Therefore, possibly the estimation by energy deposition from larger beam spot size is more likely to be fit to the experimental measurement.
-However, the estimation in 0 T based on the beam spot size from camera screen is well agreed with the experimental measurement at 0 T. For theses estimations, the independent threshold of beam intensity is chosen individually from the experimental results depending on the conditions of individual cases for estimation.
-Therefore, the energy for threshold is differently used for the case of estimation using the beam size from optics and camera.
-For the case of estimation of 0 T, 5 T, and 10 T, 0.8 Tp, 1.5 Tp, and 3.7 Tp of threshold beam intensity is chosen respectively.
+For these estimations, the independent threshold of beam intensity is chosen individually from the experimental results depending on the conditions of individual cases for estimation.
+Therefore, the energy for threshold is differently used for each case of estimation using the beam size from optics and camera.
+For the case of estimation of 0 T, 5 T, and 10 T, 0.8 Tp, 1.5 Tp, and 3.7 Tp of threshold beam intensity are chosen respectively.